joshgh/epicodus-portfolio-webpage/README.md

 ## Known Bugs

-_No issues with the website at this time_
+_The carousel height resizes with the images, would like for it to stay fixed._

 ## Support and contact details